 Construction

 Construction sites are notoriously dangerous.
-Hard hats aren’t going to do much if a two-ton pipe falls on your head because the proper safety precautions were neglected.
+Hard hats aren’t going to do much if a two-ton pipe falls on your head because of neglected safety precautions.
 A checklist of potential hazards helps point out potential liabilities to inspectors and reminds workers to stay diligent in their construction site appraisals.

 Keep a lookout for the most common construction site dangers: